PowerPCBuilder/guides/nas/how_to_transfer_files_from_macos_to_your_synology_nas.md

 - Network setup
 - Tech guide
 title: How to Transfer Files from macOS to Your Synology NAS?
+description: Easily connect your Synology NAS to a MacBook by; 1) Opening Finder's "Connect to Server" option, 2) Entering your NAS's IP address to save the server, and 3) Logging in with your credentials.
+Your NAS will appear in Finder for seamless file management, backups, and secure access.
 ---
 ![alt text](/assets/images/nas/how_to_transfer_files_from_macos_to_your_synology_nas.png)
 # How to Transfer Files from macOS to Your Synology NAS?